djnavarro/workbch/README.md

 or indeed all of the above.
 Jobs are assumed to be stored in a single folder, but can be associated with URLs (e.g., on GitHub, Overleaf, OSF, or elsewhere).
-The package is intended to be used interactively, though most functions can be called from scripts if needed.
+The package is intended to be used interactively, though most functions can be called programmatically.

 ## Installation